JeongHyunJin/Pix2PixHD/Readme.md

 **Dataset**
 * You need a large set of input & target image pairs for training.
 * The input and target should be same pixel size.
 * The size of height and width should be same.
-If your data are not square, you have to do cropping or padding the data before the training.
+If the shape of your data is not square, you have to do cropping or padding the data before the training.
 * The order of filenames is prepared to be in a sequence and should be same for the input and target data.

 <br/>